chidiwilliams/chidiwilliams.com/content/post/a-static-type-checker-for-b-minor.md

 	return newMapType(firstKeyType, firstValueType)
 ```

-And we resolve the type of an array literal by resolving the element type and creating a new array type based on the element type and array length:
+And we resolve the type of an array literal by resolving its element type and creating a new array type based on the element type and array length:

 ```go
 case *ArrayExpr: